 Well-trained private security guards are skilled at identifying escalating behavior and intervening appropriately.
 They are prepared to manage individuals who are acting out, ensuring the safety of staff, patients, and visitors.
 Their presence alone can deter disruptive behavior, but when incidents occur, they follow strict protocols to contain the threat and restore a safe environment for everyone.

-Executing Evacuations and Lockdowns
+Managing Evacuations and Lockdowns

 A major incident like a fire, bomb threat, or active assailant requires a large-scale, coordinated response.
 Hospital security protocols must clearly outline procedures for both evacuations and lockdowns.
 During an evacuation, security officers guide people along safe, predetermined routes, assist those with mobility issues, and perform sweeps to ensure no one is left behind.
 Their calm direction is essential to prevent panic and keep the process orderly.